partykit/partykit/apps/docs/src/content/docs/add-to-existing-project.md

 Add desired behavior to your server, and connect it to the UI.

 :::tip[Where to start?]
-If you don't now where to start, follow our [guide to building a WebSocket server](/guides).
+If you don't know where to start, follow our [guide to building a WebSocket server](/guides).
 :::

 ## Deploy your app